morse-simulator/morse/doc/morse/user/middlewares/socket.rst

 - ``service``: the name of the request to invoke.
-- ``parameters`` (can be omitted if the request takes no argument): request arguments.
-Arguments must be enclosed in brackets.
+- ``parameters`` (can be omitted if the request takes no argument): request arguments in JSON format.
+Arguments must be enclosed in a list (ie, inside brackets).

 MORSE answer follows this model::